-Our findings show that women in the second (37.79 %) and third trimester (34.96%) of gestation were slightly more infected than those in the first term (31.74%) and the mean gestational age was $6.22 \pm 1.93$ months.
-The risk of vertical transmission of T. gondii infection increases with gestational age and the incidence approaches 100% by the last week of gestation [8].
-In addition, the severity of fetal disease varies inversely with the gestational age at which maternal infection occurs [8].
-The fact that seventy three percent of seropositive women were in the second and third trimester of gestation suggest that there could be a possibility of transmission to neonates within this community.
-This emphasizes the need to equip mothers with knowledge to prevent toxoplasmosis infection and to establish a program which allow all pregnant women to be screened during their first trimester in order to allow timely treatment, where necessary.
-It further indirectly highlights the present inadequacy of community sensitization activities by our health authorities on sensitizing the Cameroonian population about toxoplasmosis infection, and the importance of preventive measures.
+Our findings show that women in the second (37.79 %) and third trimester (34.96%) of gestation were slightly more infected than those in the first term (31.74%) and the mean gestational age was 6.22 ± 1.93 months.
+This suggests that in the absence of therapy, there could be a possibility of transmission to neonates there is no concrete evidence that therapy of the pregnant mother or the baby after birth does reduce the development of the infection hence kindly rephrase this statement, since the risk of vertical transmission of T. gondii infection increases with gestational age and the incidence approaches 100% by the last week of gestation [8].
+This emphasizes the need to equip mothers with knowledge to prevent toxoplasmosis infection and to sensitize the Cameroonian population about toxoplasmosis infection, and the importance of preventive measures.

 Frequent consumption and type of meat (pig, sheep, chicken and goat) were identified as the principle risk factor in several recent studies of T.gondii infections in humans [1, 35].
 No relation was observed between seroprevalence and type of meat consumed in the current study although, in Penka-Michel, beef, chicken and pork are commonly consumed.
-The cooking temperature of meat is an important issue in the infection of T. gondii.
-Consumption of raw or undercooked meat containing viable cysts, water contaminated with oocysts from cat feces, and unwashed vegetables are the primary routes of oral transmission; improper handling of undercooked meat or contaminated soil also may lead to hand-to-mouth infection
+The cooking temperature of meat is an important issue in the infection of T.gondii.
+Consumption of raw or undercooked meat containing viable cysts, water contaminated with oocysts from cat feces, and unwashed vegetables are the primary routes of oral transmission; improper handling of undercooked meat or contaminated soil also may lead to hand-to-mouth infection [3].

-[3].
 In the current study, we observed a significant high frequency of raw meat consumption (71/156; 45.51%) in seropositive women in comparison with not exposed seropositive women (P = .0426).
-Thorough cooking as well as habit to eating at home is always preferred in Penka-Michel.
+Thorough cooking, as well as the habit of eating at home is always preferred in Penka-Michel.
 However, 'Bamilikes' who constitute more than 90% of inhabitants of Penka-Michel usually consumed undercooked chicken meat in their traditional practice as 'bab si' which is a mixture of roasted chicken meat and palm oil.

-In the current study, no relation was detected between cat owners as risk factors and prevalence of Toxo-IgG (P = .5594).
+In the current study, no relation was detected between cat owners as a risk factors and the prevalence of Toxo-IgG (P = .5594).
 The association of cat owners and human toxoplasmosis is difficult to assess by epidemiological surveys because soil, not the cats, is the main culprit.
 Oocysts are not found on cat fur and are often buried in soil along with cat feces, and soil contact is universal and difficult to avoid [1].